 This Core Curriculum offers all students an opportunity to develop their full academic potential, beginning with basic Core I courses that build competencies needed to succeed in more advanced college level work.
-Entering students take placement exams to determine which Core I course may be needed.
 ACT sub scores may be used to place students in appropriate Core I courses.

 Core I: These courses emphasize basic verbal skills and critical thinking.
 Placement exams help place students in the appropriate Core I course.
 Core I courses are counted as part of the course load and their grades are included in the calculation of the grade point average.
 However, their credit hours do not count toward graduation or toward the granting of College Honors.
 Students must achieve a minimum grade of C in Core I courses in order to progress to Core II.
-Core I courses may be repeated up to two times in order to achieve a C. Students who fail to achieve a C after three attempts will be dismissed from the College.
-The dismissal may be appealed.